pheonixfirewingz/LunaLuxEngine/README.md

 - Create Window using cocoa for mac (waiting for OSX availability)
 - Create Metal renderer and get a 2D_box on screen (waiting for OSX availability)
 - Create Vulkan context for linux and get a 2D_box on screen
-- DirectX11 get a 3D_box on screen
+- OpenGL get a 3D_box on screen with working camera

 ## WIP
+- Crossplatform OpenGL FallBack Rendering
 - Windows DirectX 11 renderer
-- Linux OpenGL Renderer
+- Linux Vulkan Renderer
 - Linux Window Support

 -----------------------
 ## Platforms

-### Supported Platforms
-- WINDOW (window adding as needed. working on DX11 renderer)
+- WINDOW 23BIT

 ### Planned Platforms (Stage 1)
 -----------------------------------------------------------------------------------------------